Suomi.fi

 6. Standard sources of data

-Data sources of the Suomi.fi Messages register include:
+Data sources of the Suomi.fi Messages register include

-• Population Information System (the death data of natural persons using Suomi.fi Messages is retrieved with a separate query)
+• Population Information System (the death data of persons using Suomi.fi Messages is retrieved with a separate query)

 7. Disclosure of data